Getting Older Sucks

 3. Your program should be designed with joint health in mind.

-Here’s an example of how we can target cellulite (on the arms), tighten and tone, while looking after your joints at the same time:
+Here’s an example of how we can target trouble areas and build shape while looking after your joints at the same time:

-Why Weight Training Rules For Over 40 Women
+Why A Strength Training Program For Women Over 40 Is Non-Negotiable

 When I was in my 20s, I can remember going to the gym and seeing this lady who was probably at least 10 years older than me who looked like she had stepped off the cover of Oxygen.
 I always thought she had some secret and likely great genetics.
 The difference was I spent all my time on the treadmill and in group fitness classes – whereas she spent all her time in the weight room.